GV-Server-Mods/TorchRemoteCleanupPlugin/README.md

-# Remote Grid Abandon (Torch Plugin)
+# 🚀 Remote Grid Abandon

-A high-performance Space Engineers Torch server plugin that overrides the native **Terminal -> Info Tab** grid removal ("X" button) to safely strip beacons and transfer/clear ownership rather than deleting the physical grid.
-Designed to preserve derelicts for salvage and automated cleanup cycles while instantly returning PCU budgets to players.

-Features a modern dark-themed Torch WPF control panel, persistent XML configuration, real-time telemetry, dedicated log auditing, and in-game admin/player chat commands.
+**Derelict Grid Abandonment, Beacon Stripping & PCU Reclamation System for Space Engineers Torch Servers**

+* **Plugin Type**: Torch Dedicated Server Plugin (.NET Framework 4.8)
+* **Target Server**: GV - Deserts of Kharak (GVK)
+* **Package**: `RemoteAbandon.zip`
+* **Version**: 2.0.0

 ---

-## 1. Overview & Architecture
+## 1. Project Intent & Philosophy

-### What this Plugin Accomplishes
-* **Player UX:** Players can abandon remote grids from anywhere across planets or space using the native **Terminal -> Info Tab** list and clicking the **"X"** button.
+In vanilla Space Engineers, when a player clicks the **"X"** (Remove) button in their **Terminal -> Info Tab**, the server immediately and destructively deletes the physical grid from existence.
+This eliminates salvage opportunities, prevents automated debris/trash cleanup cycles from managing derelicts, and encourages immersion-breaking combat-logging.

+**`Remote Grid Abandon`** transforms grid removal into an automated **Derelict Abandonment Workflow**:
-* **Derelict Preservation:** The physical grid structure remains in space/world as an abandoned derelict for periodic server trash cleanup or player salvaging (cancels Keen's full grid deletion).
+* 🚀 **Derelict Preservation**: The physical grid structure remains in space or on planetary terrain as an abandoned derelict for salvage or scheduled cleanup cycles (cancels Keen's full grid deletion).
-* **Beacon Stripping:** Beacons belonging to the abandoning player across the grid and attached subgrids are destroyed.
-Any beacons owned by or reassigned to other players/factions (such as scrap or claim beacons) remain untouched.
+* 🚨 **Smart Beacon Stripping**: Player beacons across the main grid and all attached subgrids are destroyed.
+Any scrap or claim beacons belonging to other factions/players remain intact.
-* **Ownership Reset:** Functional blocks are set to `Nobody` (`0L`) (or a custom NPC Identity ID), skipping preserved beacon blocks.
+* 👤 **Ownership Reset**: Functional blocks are set to `Nobody` (`0L`) (or a designated NPC Scrap Identity ID), ensuring derelicts do not fire weapons or consume grid faction limits.
-* **PCU / Grid List Cleanup:** The player's authorship is transferred to `0L` (or custom ID), instantly returning their PCU/Block limit budget and removing the grid from their Info Tab.
+* 💰 **Instant PCU & Block Limit Refund**: Authorship (`BuiltBy`) is transferred away from the abandoning player, immediately refunding their PCU budget and removing the grid from their Info Tab list.
-* **Combat & Exploit Protection:** Optional combat lockout prevents players from dumping ships when hostile players are within range (defaults to off), and optional max PCU limits can be enforced.
+* ⚔️ **Combat & Exploit Lockout**: Optional safety check blocking ship abandonment if hostile players or enemy ships are within combat range (default: 3000m).
-* **Dedicated Log File:** Appends all abandonment events with timestamps, player Steam IDs, grid names, and PCU refunds directly into `RemoteAbandon.log`.
+* 📝 **Dedicated Audit Logging**: Appends all abandonment events with timestamps, player Steam IDs, grid names, and PCU refunds directly into `RemoteAbandon.log`.
-* **WPF Torch GUI & In-Game Commands:** Full graphical interface in Torch Server matching modern dark theme standards, plus real-time statistics telemetry and `!abandon` chat commands.
+* ⚡ **Zero Hot-Path Allocations**: Clean recursive subgrid traversal and execution hooks without garbage collection spikes.

+---

+## 2. System Architecture

 ```mermaid
 graph TD